 - particulate and gaseous air pollution

-Field activities will be based around Usti nad Labem in the northern Czech Republic.
+Field activities will be based in Barcelona.
 A series of field exercises involving sampling and observation will be undertaken, based on the key topics above.
 These will be followed up by laboratory sessions during which samples collected in the field will be processed and data analysis undertaken.
 The results will be presented during a seminar session where you will give short summary talks on the work undertaken during and after the field trip.

 Students are required to pay a contribution towards the cost of the field course.